kingoperating/v2/README.md

      - `pumperNotReportedList`: list of `str` that represent pumpers who have failed to submit production data
      - `workingDataDirectory`: Data directory where all exports and imports come from `str`

+### combocurve

+5. `combocurve.putJoynWellProductionData` - takes last modifed JOYN data and loads it into ComboCurve

+   - Arguments
+     - `currentJoynData`: pandas Dataframe of modifed data in JOYN for last 7 days `dataframe`
+     - `serviceAccount`: ComboCurve Service Account - see [ComboCurve PyPI](https://pypi.org/project/combocurve-api-v1/) `object`
+     - `comboCurveApi`: ComboCurve Api connection - see [ComboCurve PyPI](https://pypi.org/project/combocurve-api-v1/) `json`

-5. `combocurve.putWellProductionData` - requests data from Greasebooks and inserts into ComboCurve
+6. `combocurve.putGreasebookWellProductionData` - requests data from Greasebooks and inserts into ComboCurve

    - Arguments
      - `workingDataDirectory`: Data directory where all exports and imports come from `str`